 “Come and get yer boy before we break his bones”.
 (Must have been some bizarre pirates’ honour of rock management etiquette and courtesy that dictated they didn’t break my bones before ringing EG up).
 Five minutes later and Mr Fenwick’s vintage Bentley purrs up alongside and gently but firmly, like at the end of the movie Performance, where James Fox is bundled off, I’m being whisked inside.

-Those Bonus Tracks In Full by Joe Daly
+Those Bonus Tracks In Full

 Brandy & Coke (Trampled Under Foot - Initial Rough Mix)